 - Expensive Apple-related add-ons rub some the wrong way

-Their screen-to-tablet ratio is high with minimal bezel (the display area around the screen) to go with its already impressive 10.1-inch screen.
+Similar to the iPad Pro, the Samsung Galaxy Tab A7 takes their screen space seriously.
+Their screen-to-tablet ratio is high with minimal bezel (the display area around the screen) to go with its already impressive 10.4-inch screen.

 What We Like: